 The East Fork forms in Mineral County of southcentral Colorado, in the San Juan Mountains between Alamosa and Durango.
 The West Fork forms from a source near South River Peak, also in Mineral County.
 Nearby streams include the Anima, Piedra, Dolores, San Miguel, Uncompahgre, Rio Grande, Rio Chama and Gunnison Rivers.

 Durango 80 miles; Grand Junction 250 miles; Denver 325 miles; Santa Fe 292 miles; Albuquerque 292 miles; Phoenix 534 miles; Oklahoma City 693 miles; Tulsa 798 miles; Dallas 802 miles; Austin 888 miles; San Antonio 968 miles; Houston 1,074 miles (all distances are approximate and depend upon starting point, destination point on the river and route taken.)

-Generally, the optimum season is a short two months in May and June, though the season may be extended or reduced according to the depth of the snow pack and/or recent local rains.
+Generally, the optimum season is a short two months in May and June, though the season may be extended or reduced according to the depth of the winter snow pack and/or recent local rains.
 The river will run very low in dry winter years.

 Numerous commercial outfitters offer rentals, shuttles, guided trips and/or river information for the San Juan River.